-The team leader was Maria G. Loar, CPA, and the supervisor was Edward A. Waller, CPA.
+The team leader was Maria G. Loar, CPA, and the audit was supervised by Edward A. Waller, CPA.

-Please address inquiries regarding this report to Jaime Hoelscher, CPA, Audit Manager, by e-mail at jaimehoelscher@aud.state.fl.us or by telephone at (850) 412-2868.
+Please address inquiries regarding this report to Jaime N. Hoelscher, CPA, Audit Manager, by e-mail at jaimehoelscher@aud.state.fl.us or by telephone at (850) 412-2868.